arcus/arcus_skill_series_sql/sql_joins/sql_joins.md

 As an example, let's take another look at the tables on the previous slide.
 What data should be considered "matching" between the "depression\_scale" table and the "subject\_address" table?

 --{{3}}--
 Was the answer as simple as just matching on the subject id ("subj\_id")?
 In this case probably not!
 Because subject_id 11234 is associated with two addresses at different times, you would need to include date in your join criteria as well, so you have the zip code of the subject when the depression scale was administered.
+If this is confusing, don't worry, we'll come back to this idea in a later example.

 ### Combining Join type and criteria